-Non-emergency medical transportation service.
+173-39-02.18 Non-medical transportation service.

-- (A) "Non-emergency medical transportation service" means a service that transports a consumer from one place to another for a non-emergency medical purpose through the use of a provider's vehicle and driver.
-Examples of places to which the service may transport a consumer are a doctor's office or a pharmacy.
-(This service is different than the non-medical transportation service defined in rule 173-39-02.18 of the Administrative Code, which transports a consumer from one place to another for a non-medical purpose.) - (B) Eligibility criteria: A consumer is eligible for a non-emergency medical transportation service if: - (1) The consumer is enrolled in the PASSPORT program; - (2) A case manager authorizes the service; - (3) The service is not otherwise available or funded by Ohio's medicaid program (i.e., the "Medicaid card") or another source; and, - (4) The consumer's family, neighbors, friends, or community agencies are unwilling or not required to provide the service to the consumer free of charge. - (C) Minimum requirements for a non-emergency medical transportation service:
+- (A) "Non-medical transportation service" means a service that transports a consumer from one place to another for a non-medical purpose through the use of a provider's vehicle and driver.
+Examples of places to which the service may transport a consumer are a grocery store, a senior center, or a government office.
+(This service is different than the non-emergency medical transportation service defined in rule 173-39-02.13 of the Administrative Code, which transports a consumer from one place to another for a non-emergency medical purpose.) - (B) Eligibility criteria: A consumer is eligible for a non-medical transportation service if: - (1) The consumer is enrolled in the PASSPORT program; - (2) A case manager authorizes the service; - (3) The service is not otherwise available or funded by Ohio's medicaid program (i.e., the "Medicaid card") or another source; and, - (4) The consumer's family, neighbors, friends, or community agencies are unwilling or not required to provide the service to the consumer free of charge. - (C) Minimum requirements for a non-medical transportation service: